bitmovin/bitmovin-api-sdk-examples/go/README.md

 ### Prepare the configuration environment

-Configuration parameters will be retrieved from these sources in the listed order:

-1. Command line arguments passed when running the example (E.g.: `BITMOVIN_API_KEY=xyz`)
-2. A properties file located in the root folder of the GO examples at `./examples.properties` (see `examples.properties.template` as reference)
+Configuration parameters will be retrieved from a `examples.properties` file located at the root of the GO examples.
+You can have a look at `examples.properties.template` file for a reference.
-3. Environment variables
-4. A properties file located in the home folder at `~/.bitmovin/examples.properties` (see `examples.properties.template` as reference)

 Here is an example of an `examples.properties` file:
 ```bash